satz07/metaplex_demo/README.md

-# NFT Batch Minting Tool
+# NFT Minting & Marketplace on Solana Blockchain

-A command-line tool for minting NFTs in batches on the Solana blockchain.
-This tool provides controlled batch minting with persistent tracking of minting progress.
+NFT Minting & Marketplace for Fragrance Industry in Solana Blockchain using Metaplex library.

 ## Features